 Brokers and analysts said the flurry of hotel development is needed to support the new corporate offices and retail that have popped up in Fulton Market in recent years.
 But the new hotels will inhabit an ulta-competitive and saturated landscape, which is experiencing something of a downturn this year.

-“The Downtown market has been a bit dismal got the last six months, and some of that is because last year was so strong,” said Ted Mandigo, a hotel consultant with TR Mandigo & Company.
+“The Downtown market has been a bit dismal in the last six months, and some of that is because last year was so strong,” said Ted Mandigo, a hotel consultant with TR Mandigo & Company.
 “2018 was a very, very good year.”

 The average daily rate for a hotel room in the central business district fell to $259 in June, down from $278 in June 2018, according to hotel data and analytics firm STR.
 Revenue per available room — a key industry metric — came in at $228 in June, down from $251 in June of last year.
 Occupancy in June was at 88 percent, down from 90 percent at the same time last year.